 Recipe Ingredients Notes

-Gluten-Free Oreos: Gluten free Oreos are widely available in the now US but feel free to use Kinnikinnick KinniTOOS or Glutino Chocolate Vanilla Creme Cookies.
-For this gluten free oreo cheesecake crust, I recommend using the "regular stuffed" gluten-free Oreos.
-You may also sub the gluten free oreo cheesecake crust with my gluten-free shortbread crust (Found here).
+Gluten Free Oreos: Gluten free Oreos are widely available in the United States but free to use other brands Kinnikinnick KinniTOOS or Glutino Chocolate Vanilla Creme Cookies.
+If you are located in Europe, look for Schär Chocolate O's.
+You may also substitute the gluten-free Oreo cheesecake crust with my gluten-free shortbread crust (Found here).

-White Chocolate: I recommend using high-quality white chocolate in this recipe such as Valrhona Opalys 33%.
-I would stay away if possible from baking chips since they melt very unevenly and burn very easily.
-Great grocery store choices including Guittard and Ghiradelli Classic White Premium Baking Chips.
+White Chocolate: I recommend using high-quality white chocolate in this recipe like Guittard, Callebaut, or Ghiradelli Classic White Premium Baking Chips.
+Some grocery store white chocolate chips burn easily since they have been designed to hold their shape.
 Do not use White Melting Wafers since they are designed for dipping and not for baking.

-Cream Cheese: I have only tested this recipe with full-fat cream cheese.
-I only use the brick/blocks in my baking.
-My brand of choice if Philadelphia which is gluten free according to the Kraft-Heinz website.
+Cream Cheese: I use a full-fat block/brick of cream cheese.
+My brand of choice if Philadelphia which is gluten-free according to the Kraft-Heinz website.
 I always recommend checking the packaging or the manufacturer’s website to ensure the products used are celiac safe.
+I have not tested any of my cheesecake recipes with fat-free or non-dairy cream cheese.

 Easy Raspberry Swirl Sauce